LifeBogger presents the Full Story of an Argentine Football Legend who is best known by the Nickname; “Coco”.

-Our Erik Lamela Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time to date.
+Our Erik Lamela Childhood Story and Untold Biography Facts bring you a full account of notable events from his childhood time to date.

-Yes, everyone knows about his special goal-scoring abilities but few consider Erik Lamela’s Biography which is quite interesting.
+Yes, everyone knows about his special goal-scoring abilities, but not many know Erik Lamela’s Biography, which is quite interesting.
 Now, without further ado, let’s dive into the meat and potatoes of Lamela’s story.

 Erik Lamela Childhood Story – Early Life and Family Background:

 His dad, Jose, who looks like Gabriel Batistuta (and a fan of his), encouraged his son, Erik, to take football as a profession.
 Erik began football at the age of 5.